Exclusions

 Permanent exclusions

-When the headteacher decides that your child should not return to that school.
+A permanent exclusion is when the headteacher decides that your child should not return to that school.
 Schools should only exclude a pupil permanently as a last resort and usually as a consequence of:

 • serious or continuous breach of the school’s behaviour policy; and